Filovent yacht charter agency

 Intermediate Deck - Double Cabin - Cat A

-Cabins with high opening windows.
+Cabins with French balconies and sliding windows.
 Premium location cabins.

 Main Deck - Double Cabin - Cat A